 What is cold calling?

 Cold calling is a process where phone calls are made to people without prior information, with the objective to market or sell products or services is of a company.
-It is considered as one of the most effective techniques used for lead generation.
+It is considered one of the most effective techniques used for lead generation.
 Unlike other marketing methods, cold calling puts businesses and customers into direct contact with each other.
 It is an attempt to educate and convert potential leads to purchase either the product or service offered.

 Cold calling is a great way to enter a market to sell.
 Its effectiveness increases several fold when the target audience for the product has been identified.
 The objective of a cold calling is to engage a prospect in a conversation, introduce the company’s product, and guide the probable customer to buy their product.
-A study was done on sales development organizations from 900+ companies were found the average performs of 94.4 activities a day, including social, call, voicemail, and emails.
+A study was done on sales development organizations from 900+ companies were found the average performance of 94.4 activities a day, including social, call, voicemail, and emails.
 These activities led to an average of 23.1 appointments set, and 72.3% of these appointments it created to the success rates of 2.5%, mostly a year.

 Benefits of cold calling